-It is these business processes that EventsML-G2 and Editorial Planning - the Planning Item address.
+These business processes are addressed by EventsML-G2 and Editorial Planning - the Planning Item.

 5.3 Information Gathering

 Most people recognise the model - beloved of Hollywood - of reporters, photographers, film/video and sound personnel rushing to the scene of a news event and generating content based on material they are able to obtain as the event unfolds.